Comparative study

 Alerts : something you got to know happens

-Action feedback : for instance, when pushing a button, telling whether it's possible or not
+Action feedback : for instance, when pushing a button, telling whether it's

 Action aknowledgement : your action has been performed